WITNESSES; KINGS; DELIVERERS; SERVANTS

 Those of the Christian churches who are righteous in heart and remain true to God will be driven into the wilderness and will be fed there by the Lord, being assisted by the stronger saints.

-And the woman fled into the wilderness, where she hath a place prepared of God, that they should feed her there a thousand two hundred and threescore days [3 ˝ years, the second half of the "week"].
+Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days [3½ years].
 (Revelation 12:6)

 God’s testimony to the earth has ended.
 The “sacrifice” and the “oblation” (grain offering) have ceased (Daniel 9:27).